I-had-a-bad-idea/Rasterization-Renderer/README.md

 # Rasterization-Renderer

-A simple software rasterization-based 3D renderer built with C++ and SDL2.
+A basic software rasterization-based 3D renderer built with C++ and SDL.

 ## Features